 From bellboy at McLure House, he rose to fame as inventive owner developer of Statler Hotel chain, which set standards for comfort and cleanliness.
-Virtually without formal education, he became business giant, multimillionaire and greatest hotel man of his era.
+Virtually without formal education, he became a business giant, multimillionaire and greatest hotel man of his era.
 Established Statler Foundation for scholarships in hotel management.

-1984 INDUCTEES
+Wilbur E. Stone

+1863 - 1938

+(PHILANTHROPY)

-WILBUR E. STONE 1863 - 1938 (PHILANTHROPY) Civic leader and public benefactor.
+Civic leader and public benefactor.
 His philanthropy took many channels.
 Contributed \$100,000 to establish Wheeling Park in 1924 and financed swimming pool at park in 1936.
 Moving spirit in founding of Ohio Valley Industrial Corp.
 He was president of Stone & Thomas, which became state's largest department store chain.

-REV. RICHARD V. WHELAN 1809 - 1874 (EDUCATION AND RELIGION)
+Rev. Richard V. Whelan 1809 - 1874